mkha95/ITHACA-FV/tutorials/CFD/19bifurcation_SNN/README.md

 * [**Offline**] which will contain the fields computed for the ROM problem during the online phase
 * [**Online**] which will contain the fields computed for the ROM problem during the online phase
 * [**POD**] containing information about the POD phase
-ITHACA_BIF: folder containing the files needed to compile the ITHACA_BIF shared library which will be stored in $(FOAM_USER_LIBBIN)